ismaila5623/ismaila5623/README.md

 - 🌱 I’m currently studying at Gambia Technical Training Institute (GTTI)
 - 💞️ I’m looking to collaborate on web development both as frontend or backend developer
 - 📫 How to reach me iscomaila5623@gmail.com
-- 👀 you can find more about me on my CV https://drive.google.com/file/d/12SpMnYNgcSwjnC7hbnjZsKJjyiZY_wqp/view?usp=sharing
+- 👀 you can find more about me by requesting for my CV through the email above.

 <!---
 ismaila5623/ismaila5623 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.